burlachenkok/exploring-python3/python3-note.md

   print(index, value)
 ```

 To loop over a sequence in reverse order, first, specify the sequence in a forward direction and then call the `reversed()` function.
-To loop over a sequence in sorted order, use the `sorted()` function which returns a new sorted list while leaving the source unaltered.
+To loop over a sequence in sorted order, use the `sorted()` function, which returns a new sorted list while leaving the source unaltered.
 Using `set()` on a sequence eliminates duplicate elements because it creates the set.

 ## More About Conditions

-The conditions used in `while` and `if` statements can contain any operators, but typically contain:
+The conditions used in `while` and `if` statements can contain any operators but typically contain:
-* The comparison operators `in` and `not in` that are called **membership tests**.
+* The comparison operators `in` and `not in` are called **membership tests**.
 * The operators `is` and `is not` compare whether two objects are the same object in memory.
 * Arithmetic comparison.

 What can confuse people with C++/Java/C#/C backgrounds is that comparisons can be chained.
 For example, `a < b == c` tests the following *"a is less than b" **and** "b equals c"*.

 Comparisons may be combined using the Boolean operators `and` and `or`, `not`.
 The Boolean operators `and` and `or` are so-called short-circuit operators and are analogous to `&&` and `||`.
-The boolean negotiation carried with the operator `not` which is equivalent to the operator `!`.
+The boolean negotiation carried with the operator `not` is equivalent to the operator `!`.

 > Chaining questions can be used to "kill" candidates in technical screening.
 Example:
 >